NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

 - Share everything incurs major overhead from synchronization, even if consumers are making store objects they don't intend any other consumer to use.

-- Overlay everything breaks as soon as the lower layer is changed, even if we are just adding more store objects to the lower store (which the upper layer ought to ignore).
+- Overlay everything cannot take advantage of new store objects added to the lower store, because its "fork" of the DB covers up the lower store's.

 The new `local-overlay` store also uses OverlayFS, but just for the store directory.
 The database is still a regular fresh empty one to start, and instead Nix explicitly knows about the lower store, so it can get any information for the DB it needs from it manually.